metayeti/YABS.js/README.md

 YABS.js will automatically default to `build_all.json` or `build.json` (in that order) whenever the build instructions file is not explicitly provided as a command line parameter.

-If you wish to pass custom build instructions file, invoke YABS.js with a parameter: `node build something.json`.
-Note that only one such parameter will be accepted (if you wish to build multiple things in one go, you can use YABS.js in [batch mode](#56-batch-building)).
+If you wish to pass a custom build instructions file, invoke YABS.js with a parameter: `node build something.json`.
+Note that only one such parameter will be accepted (if you want to build multiple things in one go, you can use YABS.js in [batch mode](#56-batch-building)).

-If your `build.json` file is located in another directory relative to the location of your `build.js`, you can just pass that directory to the build system: `node build something/`.
+If your `build.json` file is located in a directory relative to the location of YABS.js, you can just pass that directory to the build system: `node build something`.
 In this example, it is assumed that a `something/build.json` file (or `something/build_all.json`) exists.

-You can build YABS.js itself by invoking `node yabs build.json`, upon which you might see something like this as output:
+You can build YABS.js itself by invoking `node yabs build.json` from the repository root, upon which you might see something like this as output:

 ![screenshot](/screenshot.png?raw=true)